AgoraIO/agora_doc_source/en-US/markdown/Agora Analytics/aa_monitor.md

 Real-time Monitoring provides visualized data for multiple call metrics in real time, so that you can track the status of your Agora RTC projects and discover when a problem occurs.

-<div class="alert note">Agora stops providing the Realtime (Beta) service starting from October 12, 2021.
-Please upgrade to the Real-time Monitoring service.</div>
+<div class="alert note">Agora no longer provides the Realtime (Beta) service as of October 12, 2021.
+To maintain this functionality, you must upgrade to the Real-time Monitoring service.</div>

 Real-time Monitoring provides the following features: